corsairmarks/silicoid_portraits_revisited/mod/README.md

     * Some trait effects tweaked with an eye towards vanilla balance
 * Adjust silicoid setup event to ensure at least 1 farming district on their homeworlds
 * Update prescripted empires
-    * Taclariotan Influence is now Fanatic Materialist/Authoritarian to meet the requirements for Technocracy - lost Xenophobe to compensate
     * Tacloriotans now also have Sparkly - they had an unused trait pick
     * Taclariotans now use the new `SLCOD1` namelist instead of `ART1`
 * Add a second Alt.
 Silicoid species class (`SLCODALT` which cannot randomly spawn) that contains the same portraits, but uses the default lithoid features without any of the above changes